isomerpages/ura-ilsg-cms/_2025-installations/Piano Walk.md

 gliding across an expanded landscape of sound.</p>
 <p>Magnifying the carefully crafted elements that are typically hidden within
-a conventional piano — felt hammers, brass strings, wooden soundboards — Piano Walk plays an original composition by John McHugh (Otis Studio) every five minutes, following visitors’ interaction with it.
+a conventional piano — felt hammers, brass strings, wooden soundboards — <em>Piano Walk</em> plays an original composition by John McHugh (Otis Studio) every five minutes, following visitors’ interaction with it.
 It then returns to silence, awaiting new visitors to step, walk or hop into the space to continue the melody.</p>
 <p>Crafted from durable materials, its robust design enables visitors, separated
 by geography, to connect over time and space through the shared experience of touching the same keys.
 In this way, Piano Walk creates space to gather